 - b.
-Additions to, improvement and repair of existing single-family and duplex dwellings. - c.
-Remodeling, repair, replacement, and improvement to any existing structure or facility and appurtenances that does not cause an increased area of impervious surface on the site in excess of 10% of that which existed previously. - d.
-Improvements on any site having a gross land area of one-half acre or less, regardless of land use. - e.
-Construction of any one new single-family or duplex dwelling unit, irrespective of the total area of the site on which the structure is situated. - 1.7 Waivers: The City Engineer may waive specific criteria or requirements to provide specific types of stormwater facilities under the following conditions. - A. Detention Facilities: Provision to provide detention in accordance with the requirements of Section 1.6.E may be waived and/or design criteria other than those required by Section 9.0 may be approved when the developer makes satisfactory arrangements to improve or provide a downstream conveyance system of hydraulic capacity meeting these criteria for peak rates of discharge to the system, including discharge from the developer's site.
-The City Engineer may also permit combined downstream conveyance system improvements and other detention combinations that provide an equal or better level of control. - B. Study: The required drainage study provided by the Developer and prepared by a registered professional engineer quantifies the problems and adequately demonstrates that a waiver of a specific requirement is appropriate. - C. Overflow Channels: In previously developed areas, requirements to provide for 100-year storm conveyance by means of overflow channels may be reduced in circumstances where 100-year protection is not reasonably attainable due to the location of damageable improvements with respect to the drainage system. - 1.8 Existing Drainage System: Existing drainage system component pipes, structures, and appurtenances within the project limits may be retained as elements of an improved system providing: - They are in sound structural condition. - Their hydraulic capacity, including surcharge, is equal to or greater than the capacity required by these criteria. - Easements, in accordance with Section 3.0, exist or are dedicated to allow operation and maintenance.
+All conveyance elements and drainage easements shall be sized for the release rates above - 1.7 Waivers: The City Engineer may waive specific criteria or requirements to provide specific types of stormwater facilities under the following conditions. - A. Detention Facilities: Provision to provide detention in accordance with the requirements of Section 1.6.E may be waived and/or design criteria other than those required by Section 9.0 may be approved when the developer makes satisfactory arrangements to improve or provide a downstream conveyance system of hydraulic capacity meeting these criteria for peak rates of discharge to the system, including discharge from the developer's site.
+The City Engineer may also permit combined downstream conveyance system improvements and other detention combinations that provide an equal or better level of control. - B. Study: The required drainage study provided by the Developer and prepared by a registered professional engineer quantifies the problems and adequately demonstrates that a waiver of a specific requirement is appropriate. - C. Overflow Channels: In previously developed areas, requirements to provide for 100-year storm conveyance by means of overflow channels may be reduced in circumstances where 100-year protection is not reasonably attainable due to the location of damageable improvements with respect to the drainage system. - 1.8 Existing Drainage System: Existing drainage system component pipes, structures, and appurtenances within the project limits may be retained as elements of an improved system providing:

-- 1.9 Other References: Other agencies have technical and administrative criteria and regulations pertaining to the design, permitting and operation of drainage systems which are in addition to and which may complement these criteria.
+- They are in sound structural condition. - Their hydraulic capacity, including surcharge, is equal to or greater than the capacity required by these criteria. - Easements, in accordance with Section 3.0, exist or are dedicated to allow operation and maintenance. - 1.9 Other References: Other agencies have technical and administrative criteria and regulations pertaining to the design, permitting and operation of drainage systems which are in addition to and which may complement these criteria.
 When conflicts are encountered, the most rigorous criteria shall govern. - A. Federal Insurance Agency Floodplain Regulations and Implementing Ordinances Adopted By Municipalities: Drainage systems designed within the limits of the designated 100-year floodplain on the principal stream shall be designed to convey the flood as defined by applicable published floodplain information studies.
-For areas located in FIA Zone "A" outside the detailed study area, the developer shall prepare studies and calculations establishing the floodplain, elevation and width.
+For special flood hazard areas located in approximate Zone A zones, the developer shall prepare studies and calculations establishing the floodplain, elevation and width.
 These calculations shall be submitted to the reviewing agency for approval. - B. Kansas Department of Agriculture: Rules and regulations of the Division of Water Resources dealing with such issues as stream obstructions, channel changes, dams, and permits shall apply.